This post may contain affiliate links. Please read our disclosure policy.

 These stuffed sweet potatoes are the perfect recipe to share with friends.
 Invite over your besties and let them unwrap the pretty ‘presents' on their plates.

 I have a confession to make.
 Are you ready?
 I haven't always loved sweet potatoes.
 Gasp!

 Growing up, the only way sweet potatoes were served was in a casserole.
 It was that super sweet casserole that everyone has at Thanksgiving and Christmas.
 The one loaded with brown sugar and sometimes even marshmallows.
 Even as a kid, I found it so sickly sweet that I couldn't eat it.

 No one ever mentioned that there were other ways to eat sweet potatoes.
 My first non-casserole experience was having them as fries.
 I LOVED them that way, and still do.

 Then a Thai food restaurant sold me on sweet potatoes in red curry.
 I was starting to learn that there was a whole world of delicious ways to cook with sweet potatoes out there.

 It's a good thing.
 Sweet potatoes are both convenient and healthy.
-On an ‘I don't want to cook night' I'll throw a couple sweet potatoes and some chicken into the oven and call that dinner.
+On an ‘I don't want to cook night' I'll throw a couple of sweet potatoes and some chicken into the oven and call that dinner.
 Even though it's as simple and easy as it gets, I feel good knowing it's healthy.
-Did you know that a medium sweet potato is just a little over 100 calories and is packed with vitamin A and fiber?
-I love that part!

 On more adventurous nights, I'll pull out my spiralizer and turn sweet potatoes into spaghetti-like noodles.
 Or I'll slice them thin and bake them into nacho chips.
 And other times I'll mash them like potatoes.
 They're amazingly versatile so I never tire of them.